olivervanmoon/recording-light/readme.md

 		| PLAY OFF		| B0 75 00	|
 		| RECORD ENABLE ON	| B0 76 7F	|
 		| RECORD ENABLE OFF	| B0 76 00	|

+## Other notes and ideas ##
+- Before deciding to deal with the MIDI data myself, I was experimenting with the [Control Surface](https://github.com/tttapa/Control-Surface) library for Arduino which is incredibly powerful.
+- Mackie's older HUI protocol (which Pro Tools uses rather than the newer Mackie Control) absolutely sucks.
+I tried to make this work for a while until I figured out the "M-Audio Keyboard" situation.
+- I'm excited to do some recording!